Simi24/kafka-secure-ha-cluster/README.md

 - SSL/TLS encryption for all network communications.
 - SASL PLAIN authentication mechanism.
 - ACL (Access Control Lists) for authorization.

+The SSL certificates and keys are generated using a custom script.
+You can easily customize the certificate details and passwords by editing the variables at the top of the `generate_ssl_certs.sh` script before running it.

+Ensure that the passwords set in the SSL certificate generation script match those in your `.env` file for the system to work correctly.

 Refer to the `docker-compose.yml` file for detailed security configurations.